 This diagram shows a dozen strands of one color (yellow) running in one direction (left-to-right) and a dozen strands of another color (blue) running in the opposite direction (right-to-left).
 Each time the strands meet, they dodge past each other, first one way (blue strands in front) then the other (yellow strands in front), forming an angled weave.

-Although this diagram is flat, imagine lifting it off the screen and wrapping it so that the left and right sides are joined to form a hollow tube (like an empty toilet roll).
+Although this image is flat, imagine lifting it off the screen and wrapping it so that the left and right sides are joined to form a hollow vertical tube.
 The yellow strands that reach the right side wrap around to the left side – and vice-versa for the blue strands.
 The two sets of strands run in opposite directions around the tube, forming a braided “tubular” weave.

 The resulting “tube” of material is then generally ironed flat to form a double-walled flat shoelace.

 Alternatively, the tubular braid can be formed around an additional solid core, commonly made of a bundle of strands of rough material.
 The result is a firm shoelace that holds its round shape, has greater strength and has less stretch.
 On the downside, the material doesn't compress as easily, thus they don't hold a knot as securely.